 Upon consideration of these criteria, if a student believes a final grade was improperly or unfairly assigned, the student should seek an informal resolution by contacting the instructor.
 Contact must be made by the end of the second week of the regular semester (fall or spring) following the term in which the grade in question was received.
 In the event the student does not receive a response from the instructor by the end of the third week of the regular semester, the student should contact the appropriate dean to facilitate a meeting with the instructor or recommend the student advance to Step 2.

 At the informal meeting with instructor, the student is to provide reason(s) for the requested grade change.
-If the instructor agrees with the reason(s) for the grade change, the instructor will complete a grade change request in Banner.
+If the instructor agrees with the reason(s) for the grade change, the instructor will complete a Grade Change Form.
 If the instructor denies the student’s request, the student will be informed of the decision in writing and he/she may pursue a formal review of the grade.
 Instructor action will be within 5 working days of meeting with the student.

 Step 2: Appeal to Academic Standards Committee

 Within 5 working days of the informal meeting with the instructor, the student may register a formal appeal by submitting a Grade Appeal Form to the appropriate dean to initiate a review by the Academic Standards Committee.
 Within 10 working days of receipt of the Grade Appeal Form, a written decision will be issued to the student.

 If the committee agrees with the reason(s) for the grade change, the dean will advise the instructor to complete a Grade Change Form.
 If the decision of the committee is unsatisfactory to either party, that individual will have the right to appeal to the president of the college.